INSIDE: Roam the Gnome’s Complete Guide to the National Dinosaur Museum Canberra.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.

-- 2 National Dinosaur Museum Canberra Family Lounge Activities
+- 2 The Dinosaur Museum Canberra Family Lounge Activities

-- 3 The Australian Dinosaur Museum Exhibits – Upstairs
+- 3 The Australian Dinosaur Museum Canberra Exhibits

-- 7 Free School Holiday Fun at The Australian Dinosaur Museum
+- 6 Free School Holiday Events at The Australian Dinosaur Museum

-- 13 Toadstool Rating – The Dinosaur Museum Canberra
+- 11 Toadstool Rating – The Dinosaur Museum Canberra Australian Capital Territory

 We’ve never seen so many dinosaur statues, sculptures and life-size replicas in one museum before.

-The Dinosaur Museum Canberra has the best collection ever, including Australian dinosaurs
+The Dinosaur Museum in Canberra Australia has the best collection ever, including Australian dinosaurs

 Room to room is filled to the brim.